jerry-git/pytest-split/README.md

 Thus, there's no need to store durations after changing the test suite.
 However, when there are major changes in the suite compared to what's stored in .test_durations, it's recommended to update the duration information with `--store-durations` to ensure that the splitting is in balance.

+The splitting algorithm can be controlled with the `--splitting-algorithm` CLI option and defaults to `duration_based_chunks`.
+For more information about the different algorithms and their tradeoffs, please see the section below.

 ## Splitting algorithms
 The plugin supports multiple algorithms to split tests into groups.
 Each algorithm makes different tradeoffs, but generally `least_duration` should give more balanced groups.